Ingemark/pbxis/README.md

 * supports both synchronous (blocking) and asynchronous (callback) mode of operation;

-* supports issuing commands to Asterisk, such as originating a call and managing agent status;
+* can issue commands to Asterisk, such as originating a call and managing agent status;

 * connects via the Asterisk Manager Interface (AMI);